Ridgeback Capital

 Series B in 2021

-Acepodia is a clinical-stage biotechnology company focused on developing innovative cell therapies for cancer treatment.
-Utilizing its proprietary Antibody-Cell Conjugation (ACC) platform, Acepodia creates first-in-class therapies by directly attaching tumor-targeting antibodies to immune cell receptors.
-This method enhances the interaction between immune cells and cancer cells, resulting in highly specific and potent therapies without the need for genetic engineering.
-Acepodia is dedicated to advancing immunotherapeutic approaches in oncology, with a diverse pipeline targeting various cancer types.
-The company aims to make these effective treatments broadly accessible to patients.
+Acepodia is a clinical-stage biotechnology company focused on developing innovative, first-in-class cell therapies for cancer treatment.
+The company utilizes its proprietary Antibody-Cell Conjugation (ACC) platform technology to attach tumor-targeting antibodies directly to immune cell receptors, enhancing the interaction between immune and cancer cells.
+This approach generates highly specific and potent cell therapies without requiring genetic engineering.
+Acepodia is dedicated to expanding its research, clinical development, and manufacturing capabilities to provide effective immunotherapeutic strategies against various types of cancer.
+The company maintains a broad pipeline portfolio, each targeting different cancer indications.

 Caribou Biosciences